10 Things I Learned From Climbing Mt. Fuji

 First things first, ignore everyone.
 I soon discovered that every single person has a very different experience going up this mountain.
 That was certainly evident in the group I climbed with.

-A couple of us whined about how it looked like a hill from the bottom, got a little delirious near the top and gleefully skid our way back down.
-Some felt the overwhelming burn in their glutes, and the breathlessness and nausea.
+A couple of us whined about how it looked like a hill from the bottom, got a little delirious near the top, and gleefully skidded our way back down.
+Some of us felt the overwhelming burn in our glutes, and the breathlessness in our lungs, and nausea in our stomachs.

 My climb was on the final day of the season.
 Here are ten things to keep in mind if you choose to climb.